RTradeLtd/temporal-api-documentation/source/includes/payment/_purchase_credits.md

 `https://api.temporal.cloud/v2/payments/bch/confirm`

-Confirm your BCH payment by submitting the transaction hash.
-Once the transaction has been confirmed your account will be allocated the credits.
+Confirm your BCH payment by submitting the transaction hash, triggering processing of your payment.

 ### Parameters